-The Vanderbilt Institute for Surgery and Engineering (VISE) is an interdisciplinary, trans-institutional structure designed to facilitate interactions and exchanges between engineers and physician.
-It spans three engineering departments (electrical engineering and computer science, mechanical, and biomedical) and involves VUMC faculty members in more than 10 clinical departments.
+The Vanderbilt Institute for Surgery and Engineering (VISE) is an interdisciplinary, trans-institutional structure designed to facilitate interactions and exchanges between engineers and physicians.
+It spans four engineering departments (electrical and computer engineering, computer science, mechanical, and biomedical) and involves VUMC faculty members in more than 10 clinical departments.
 Its mission is the creation, development, implementation, clinical evaluation and translation of methods, devices, algorithms, and systems designed to facilitate interventional processes and their outcomes.
 Its goal is to become the premier institute for the training of the next generation of surgeons, engineers, and computer scientists capable of working symbiotically on new solutions to complex interventional problems, ultimately resulting in improved patient care.

 VISE’s headquarters are hosted in 7000 sq. ft. of newly renovated space in the medical center.
 It is in close proximity of the Vanderbilt University Institute for Imaging Science, the large animal surgical facility, and patient operating rooms.
 This space includes a 550 sq. feet fully operational mock OR, a 1500 sq. feet open development area, a 350 sq. feet conference room, 5 2-person offices, 14 graduate student stations, 3 development laboratories, one wet laboratory, one machine shop, one secured server room, one reception area, and one ideation area with floor-to-ceiling glass panels.
 The open development area is reconfigurable with wheel-mounted work benches.
 Power and network connections are ceiling-mounted and the space is lined with ceiling-mounted struts designed to support the weight of industrial robots used in the development of robot-assisted intervention procedures.
 The space is maintained by a space manager and hosts the VISE program coordinator.
 It is shared space that accommodates interdisciplinary teams working on active projects aligned with VISE’s core mission.
 Office space is occupied by staff scientists, research faculty, and, on a part-time basis, by engineering and medical school faculty members who have teams of students working in the space.
 Development laboratories and space in the development area are assigned on a need basis and this assignment is reviewed episodically by the VISE steering committee.